 The other redemption options available include statement credits, gift cards, Amazon, Uber, Ticketmaster, and shopping partners.
 Unfortunately, the value of these points is limited, typically less than 1 cent per point.

 Bottom Line: Although there’s no shortage of ways to use your Amex points, redeeming Amex Membership Rewards points by transferring them to travel partners for international first or business class flights will almost always yield the biggest return.

 Adding Additional Users

 With the Amex Platinum card, you can add up to 3 authorized users for a total of $175, which is equal to ~$58 per person (see rates and fees).

-You’ll get the lounge access perks, but you won’t get any additional statement credits, except for the Global Entry/TSA PreCheck credit.
+Authorized users will get the lounge access perks, but do not get any additional statement credits, except for the Global Entry/TSA PreCheck credit.